RESEARCH STARTER

 Enhancing the Self-Concept

 Tajfel and John Turner proposed three strategies that can be used to enhance one’s self-concept: “exit,” “pass,” and “voice.”
 The first two strategies represent attempts to validate the self.
 Both involve rejecting or distancing oneself from the devalued group to improve identity; both presume that social mobility exists.
 Exit involves simply leaving the group.
 This response is possible only within flexible social systems that permit individual mobility (social mobility and race).
 Although individuals cannot usually shed affiliations such as race or gender, they can openly discard other affiliations, such as “Buick owner” or “public school advocate.”
 If dissatisfied with an automobile, one trades it in for another; if unhappy with the public school system, one may exit and move one’s children into a private school.
 Passing, a more private response, occurs when individuals with unfavorable group memberships are not recognized as belonging to that group.
-A Jew may pass as a Gentile, for example, or a fair-skinned black person may pass as a Caucasian.
+A Jewish person may be mistaken for a Gentile, for example, or a Black person with a fair complexion may be mistaken for a White person.
 Typically, in such cases, the objective features that link the individual to the devalued group are absent or unnoticeable.

 Voice, the final strategy for identity improvement, is a collective response: Group members act together to alter the group’s image and elevate its social value.
 Also called the “social change” approach, it is common in rigid social systems in which individual movement away from the disparaged group is impossible.
 It also occurs when psychological forces such as cultural and personal values bind the individual to the group.
 Members of such physically identifiable groups as women, African Americans, or Asians might adopt the social change strategy, for example, as might such cultural or religious group members as Irish Catholics or Orthodox Jews.